 Greg Girard

-Greg Girard is a Canadian photographer who is known for his documentary work exploring the social and urban landscape of Asia.
-He was born in Vancouver in 1955 and studied photography at Emily Carr College of Art and Design.
+Greg Girard is a Canadian photographer renowned for his documentary work exploring the shifting social and urban landscapes of Asia’s largest cities.

 “I went to Asia in 1974, and that was the first trip outside of North America, and it was a big photographic adventure, as well as a personal one.
 I think it was all part of trying to get deeper into the place you’re at, in a way that shows what’s there.”